You can grow your whole soft fruit cage from the dozens of berry varieties here.

 We grow almost all our soft fruit here in the UK, and our varieties are chosen to eat off the bush, cook or freeze.

-Blueberries and Hybridberries, most of our stock are bareroot plants.
+Except for the Blackberries, Blueberries and Hybridberries, most of our stock are bareroot plants.

-Berry bushes are mostly very easy to grow: fertile soil, good drainage and plenty of sun is ideal, but you can still get great crops from Blackberries, Raspberries and Hybridberries in pretty poor conditions.
+Berry bushes are mostly very easy to grow: fertile soil, good drainage and plenty of sun is ideal, and you can still get great crops from Blackberries, Raspberries and Hybridberries in pretty poor conditions.

 You will find more growing and pruning advice in each category.